Menopause symptoms and treatments, including HRT

 The best-known menopause treatment is hormone replacement therapy (HRT).
 This involves taking synthetic hormones to replace those in the body and can limit the severity of more troubling symptoms, such as hot flushes, as well as helping across the board.

 HRT is available in a variety of formats, including oral tablets, skin patches, injections, body gels or sprays, vaginal rings, and as a cream or pessary.
 You'll need to discuss the best format for you with your doctor.

 Usually, HRT will contain oestrogen and progestogen (a synthetic form of progesterone) if you have a uterus, and just oestrogen if you don’t (or you are getting your progestogen in another way, such as a Mirena contraceptive coil).

 If HRT is not suitable for you – for example, there's something in your family history such as breast cancer or deep vein thrombosis (DVT) – your GP should discuss other treatment options with you.
-See our guide to discussing menopause with your GP for more on this.
+See our for more on this.

 Is HRT safe?

 The effects of HRT have been studied worldwide and, according to the Royal College of Obstetricians and Gynaecologists, the latest research shows that for most women HRT works and is safe.

 A research study in 2002 caused alarm when it was cut short due to concerns about increased incidence of breast cancer, heart disease and blood clots in women taking HRT.
 However, when the study was re-analysed with age taken into account, it was found that the benefits outweighed the risks in the target market of women under 60.